Cubs vs. Angels Player Props Betting Odds

 Trout Stats

-- Mike Trout has collected 59 hits with 11 doubles, 13 home runs and 29 walks.
-He has driven in 34 runs.
+- Mike Trout has recorded 60 hits with 11 doubles, 14 home runs and 29 walks.
+He has driven in 35 runs.

 Trout Recent Games